josephabhishek2006/XplainDfile/README.md

 XplainDfile

 XplainDfile is a document-based question answering web application.
-Users can upload a PDF and ask questions about its content.
-The system first tries to answer strictly from the uploaded document, and only if the document does not contain the answer, it falls back to a general language model.
+Users can upload a PDF file and ask questions about its content.
+The system first tries to answer strictly from the uploaded document.
+If the document does not contain the answer, it transparently falls back to a general language model.

-The main goal of this project was to understand and implement a Retrieval Augmented Generation (RAG) pipeline from scratch rather than relying on black-box tools.
+The project was built to understand and implement a Retrieval Augmented Generation (RAG) pipeline end-to-end, with clear separation between document-grounded answers and model-based answers.

-What this project does
+What the application does

-Accepts a PDF upload from the user
+Accepts a PDF file from the user

-Extracts readable text from the PDF
+Extracts readable text from the document

-Splits the text into manageable chunks
+Splits the text into smaller chunks

 Converts chunks into vector embeddings

-Stores embeddings in a Pinecone vector database
+Stores embeddings in a vector database

-On every user question:

-Retrieves the most relevant chunks using similarity search
+Retrieves relevant chunks for each question

-Forces the model to answer only from the retrieved context
+Forces the model to answer only from retrieved context

-Falls back to a general LLM response if the document does not contain the answer
+Falls back to a general LLM when the document does not contain the answer

-Clearly shows whether the response came from the file or the LLM
+Clearly shows the source of each answer

-Why XplainDfile
+Why this project

-Most document chat systems mix document content and model knowledge, which can lead to hallucinations.
+Many document chat systems mix document content and model knowledge, which can lead to hallucinated or misleading answers.
-XplainDfile was designed to:
+XplainDfile was designed with the following goals:

-Enforce document-grounded answers
+Enforce document-grounded responses

 Detect when a document does not contain the answer

-Transparently fall back to general knowledge

-Keep the architecture simple and explainable
+Keep the system behavior transparent and explainable

-This project focuses more on correctness and clarity than on UI complexity.
+Understand how RAG systems work internally instead of relying on black-box tools

 Tech stack

 Backend

 Python